 Replicated, then consumed.
 On repeat.
 Eaten for lunch (true life it happened.)
 Or served with Snow Day Bolognese, because sometimes you need to balance the pasta with some veggies.
-Especially if those veggies are White Asparagus coated in Piccata sauce.
+Especially if those veggies are these veggies in all their golden coated goodness.

-A simmering of white wine, vegetable or chicken stock, and lemon juice to add the guts to this sauce.
-As the white wine cooks off the sauce will thicken.
-But it’s the ending touch of butter and final sprinkle of capers where we add the finishing magic.
-Asparagus like your family has never had before, dished out in no time.
+A simmering of white wine, vegetable or chicken stock, and lemon juice add the “guts” to this sauce.
+As the white wine cooks off and reduces the sauce will thicken.
+But the best part in my humble opnion, is the ending touch of butter and final sprinkle of capers.

 If you air on the side of flair, try a sprinkle of thin, shredded parmesan cheese.
 Or bust out the microplane and zest fresh lemon with all your best zesting skills.
 Bam, veggies so good you’ll eat them first because you want to, not because you have to.